If you’re taking the time to read this blog post, the chances are you’ve already heard of maritime cyber security.

 It’s overall objective is to support safe and secure shipping, operationally resilient to cyber risks.

-However, to fully comply with this aim and not introduce vulnerabilities into complex systems, specialist maritime knowledge and experience is required to conduct cyber assessments onboard marine vessels.
+However, to fully comply with this aim and avoid introducing vulnerabilities into complex systems, specialists with maritime knowledge and experience must conduct cyber assessments onboard marine vessels.

 Pete Rucinski, Managing Director of Assure Technical, a maritime cyber security company, highlights this: